marcohefti/request-network-api-client-ts/examples/README.md

 - Browser/Edge requires a Client ID.
 Browsers set the `Origin` header automatically.
 - For advanced setups, prefer a bundler and import the package normally: `import { createRequestClient } from '@marcohefti/request-network-api-client'`.
-- If you change code, rebuild with `pnpm --filter "./packages/request-api-client" build` before reloading examples.
+- If you change code, rebuild with `pnpm build` before reloading examples.